iterative/mlem.ai/content/docs/get-started/serving.md

 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

+The server now runs, and listens on `http://0.0.0.0:8080` as stated in the
+output.

 Servers automatically create endpoints from model methods using `sample_data`
 argument provided to [mlem.api.save](/doc/api-reference/save).